Smartsheet vs Airtable for Operations Teams 2026: The Data-Driven Breakdown

 | Enterprise Scale | Custom pricing | Unlimited |

-Here's what you need to know: Airtable's Team plan is noticeably pricier than Smartsheet's comparable tier.
-That's a meaningful cost difference for budget-conscious ops teams.
-The free plan exists, but it caps you at 1,000 records per base and 1GB of attachments — limits you'll hit faster than expected.
+Here's the deal — Airtable's Team plan is noticeably more expensive than Smartsheet's comparable tier.
+That's a real consideration for cost-sensitive ops teams.
+The free plan exists, but it's limited to 1,000 records per base and 1GB of attachments, which you'll hit faster than you'd expect.

 Feature-by-Feature Comparison: Smartsheet vs Airtable for Operations Teams